 Best Washcloths for Oil Cleansing

 Oil Cleansing Method Doesn’t Work for Me

 There are a variety of reasons why the oil rinsing method may not be working for you but the top reasons I’ve come across include:-

 1. Not Following Directions

-Directions aren’t be followed properly – damp skin, damp and hot face towel and don’t shorten the amount of time you leave it on your face.
+Directions aren’t being followed properly – damp skin, damp and hot face towel, and don’t shorten the amount of time you leave it on your face.

 2. Using Wrong Oil